 Best stereo amplifiers 2021: Welcome to What Hi-Fi?'s round-up of the best stereo amplifiers you can buy in 2021.

 Stereo amplifiers aren't as simple and stripped back as they used to be.
-The days of equipping them with just analogue inputs and outputs, and a pair of speaker terminals, is now no longer the norm.
+The days of equipping them with just analogue inputs and outputs and a pair of speaker terminals are now no longer the norm.

 With laptops, smartphones and streaming services becoming ever-more popular music sources, the integrated amplifier has moved with the times.
-Many now contain built-in digital-to-analogue converters (DACs), phono stages for turntables, USB connections and Bluetooth streaming functionality.
+Many now contain built-in digital-to-analogue converters (DACs), phono stages for turntables, USB connections for laptops and hard-drives, and Bluetooth streaming.
 Some even have network streaming integrated, making them a fully fledged just-add-speakers system.

 We've rounded up a wide selection of the best integrated amps on the market, offering a vast selection of features across a range of prices.
-We're confident there should be something to suit all budgets and requirements, and get your music system singing.
+We're confident there will be something here to suit all budgets and requirements, and to get your music system singing.

 The new Marantz PM6007 takes the winning formula of the Marantz PM6006 UK Edition, (a former What Hi-Fi?
 Award winner) and manages to squeeze even more performance out of it.